etsangsplk/go-sensor/metrics/README.md

 A new time series will be created when new values "GET" and "429" are later observed.
 * {"http_requests_total", "method", "GET", "statusCode", "429"}

 From the perspective of the service instrumentation this all happens behind the scenes.

+One must be careful to understand the cardinality of the dimensions used.
+Something like user id will certainly have too many unique values.
+Bounded values like http status codes or operation ids are fine.
+TenantID is still TBD but will likely be allowed initially until we better understand the implications.

+# Defining Custom Metrics
+Defining a metric involves choosing the metric type, defining the metric name, and the labels (if any) that will be used to dimension the observations.

 Defining histograms and services requires additional configuration.
 For histograms you must define the buckets that the observations will be collected in.
 The default [prometheus.DefBuckets](https://godoc.org/github.com/prometheus/client_golang/prometheus#pkg-variables) provides a good starting point for network service request latencies.
 Similarly summaries have more complex configuration as well, see [SummaryOpts](https://godoc.org/github.com/prometheus/client_golang/prometheus#SummaryOpts).

 Once defined each metric must be registered once with the prometheus registry.

-By convention, the custom service metrics are defined in a service package called 'metrics'.
+By convention, the custom service metrics are defined in a service package in your service repository called 'metrics'.
 The service should call metrics.Register() from the service main.

 ```go
 package metrics